elipinska/exchange-rate/README.md

 ### Get exchange rate at date

 The ExchangeRate.at method takes three arguments - date within the past 90 days (either as Date or String) and two currency codes - and returns the exchange rate as BigDecimal (to ensure accuracy).
 Today's data will be used if no date is passed as an argument.
+If a weekend date is passed, the closest past date is used as ECB records information for work days only.

 ```
 ExchangeRate.at("2018-06-15", "USD", "GBP")